 Belleek Woods, near Ballina is a great family friendly walk situated along the banks of the river Moy.
 It is one of the largest urban forests in Europe with 200 acres of woodlands and trees up to 300 years old.
 The tree-canpoied walk has lots of natural forest pathways which are great for little adventures with the children.

 Keep a look out for some woodland animals such as squirrels, badgers, foxes and rabbits.
 There are also many historical features to be seen along the trail, including a hermitage and an ice house.
-There is a newly restored picnic area where you can relax and watch the boats on the river.
-And don’t forget to bring some bread to feed the ducks and swans!
+There is a lovely picnic area where you can relax and watch the boats on the river.
+And don’t forget to hunt for the fairies on the fairy trail!

 #4.
 Croagh Patrick